ChaojunZ/TVA-Seg/README.md

 ## Introduction
 ![](assets/TVA-Seg.png)
-We introduce cost aggregation to open-vocabulary semantic segmentation, which jointly aggregates both image and text modalities within the matching cost.

-For further details and visualization results, please check out our [paper](https://arxiv.org/abs/2303.11797) and our [project page](https://ku-cvlab.github.io/CAT-Seg/).

-**❗️Update:** We released the code and pre-trained weights for CVPR version of CAT-Seg!
-Some major updates are:
-- We now solely utilize CLIP as the pre-trained encoders, without additional backbones (ResNet, Swin)!
-- We also fine-tune the text encoder of CLIP, yielding significantly improved performance!

-For further details, please check out our updated [paper](https://arxiv.org/abs/2303.11797).
-Note that the demos are still running on our previous version, and will be updated soon!

-## :fire:TODO
-- [x] Train/Evaluation Code (Mar 21, 2023)
-- [x] Pre-trained weights (Mar 30, 2023)
-- [x] Code of interactive demo (Jul 13, 2023)
-- [x] Release code for CVPR version (Apr 4, 2024)
-- [x] Release checkpoints for CVPR version (Apr 11, 2024)
-- [ ] Demo update

 ## Installation
 Please follow [installation](INSTALL.md).

 ## Data Preparation
 Please follow [dataset preperation](datasets/README.md).

-## Demo
-If you want to try your own images locally, please try [interactive demo](https://github.com/KU-CVLAB/CAT-Seg/tree/demo).

 ## Training
 We provide shell scripts for training and evaluation. ```run.sh``` trains the model in default configuration and evaluates the model after training.